 - ¾ teaspoon EACH kosher salt, black pepper, paprika, garlic powder and dried oregano

-- 1 ½ pounds small potatoes, halve larger ones
+- 1 ½ pounds baby potatoes, halve larger ones

 - 1 pound carrots, peeled and chopped

-- 1 pound Brussel sprouts, ends trimmed and halved
+- 1 pound Brussels sprouts, ends trimmed and halved

 - Preheat oven to 425˚F.